chenxingqiang/secret-learn/doc/governance.rst

 as a simple majority approval of all the current TC members.
 TC members who do not actively engage with the TC duties are expected to resign.

-The Technical Committee of jax-sklearn consists of :user:`Thomas Fan
+The Technical Committee of secret-learn consists of :user:`Thomas Fan
 <thomasjpfan>`, :user:`Alexandre Gramfort <agramfort>`, :user:`Olivier Grisel
 <ogrisel>`, :user:`Adrin Jalali <adrinjalali>`, :user:`Andreas Müller
 <amueller>`, :user:`Joel Nothman <jnothman>` and :user:`Gaël Varoquaux